Here’s how to keep your business up and running during times of crisis.

 When it comes to working from home, don’t assume you’re covered either.
 Certain homeowner insurance policies provide limited coverage for business property.
 What’s more: Losses because of certain natural disasters, like floods or earthquakes, may not be covered at all.

 Tip #4: Diversify the Location of Your Money

 Having an emergency fund is a common financial tip.
 But have you thought about diversifying the location of your savings?

 Scenarios that impact an entire city or county can have a devastating impact on your savings as well.
-A local financial institution may be unable to dole out cash immediately after a tragedy.
+A local financial institution may be unable to dole out cash immediately during uncertain times.
 Securing money in multiple locations can help you access important funds in a pinch.

 If you do most of your banking with a local bank or credit union, consider setting up a savings account with a national or online bank.
 Wherever you keep it, make sure it is highly liquid.

-Remember: You and your employees may still be taking care of personal issues following the storm.
-Being flexible can help reduce stress, so everyone can be more focused and productive as they ease into work.
+Remember: You and your employees may still be taking care of personal issues following the crisis.
+Being flexible can help reduce stress, so everyone can be more focused and productive as they ease back into a normal routine.

 Moving Forward in Uncertain Times